 Lake Benton, Storm Lake II and Condon have 104 MW, 77 MW and 50 MW of generating capability, respectively.
 Lake Benton and Storm Lake II began commercial operations in 1999, while Condon began operations in 2002.
 All three wind energy facilities have PPAs in place for their entire output, which expire in various years between 2019 and 2032.
-Armenia Mountain has 100.5 MW of generating capability, began commercial operations in 2009, and has PPAs in place for the entire output, which expire in 2025.

 In November 2014, ALLETE Clean Energy acquired a business for \$27.0 million to develop a wind facility near Hettinger, North Dakota.
-ALLETE Clean Energy is developing and constructing a 107 MW wind facility consisting of 43 turbines, which is to be sold to Montana-Dakota Utilities Co., a division of MDU Resources Group, Inc., for approximately \$200 million.
-Construction is expected to be completed in December 2015, and the sale is subject to regulatory approval from the NDPSC.
-If regulatory approval is not obtained for the sale of the wind facility, ALLETE Clean Energy would then own and operate the facility and sell the entire output to Montana-Dakota Utilities Co. under a long-term PPA.
+ALLETE Clean Energy is developing and constructing a 107 MW wind facility consisting of 43 turbines, which was approved to be sold to Montana-Dakota Utilities by the NDPSC on June 30, 2015 for approximately \$200 million.
+Construction is expected to be completed in December 2015.